Rich627/Rich627/README.md

 <br>

-Hi, I'm Rich, I am currently doing bachelor in informatics mathematics, I love data science and also interesting the AI field, I plan to pursue a master's degree in data science in the US at 2025.
+Hi, I'm Rich, I am currently doing a bachelor's in informatics mathematics.
+I love data science and I'm also interested in the AI field.
+I plan to pursue a master's degree in data science in the US in 2025.

 <br>